 The photo on the left is typical of the Buddleia davidii types.
 In this case it is Buddleia davidii Highland Blue.

-The pruning should take place early in the spring - March is normally ok and probably best time to prune - and the new shoots that have probably started to grow on your Buddleia are very hardy, and not normally prone to frost damage.
+Prune in early Spring - The pruning should take place early in the spring - March is normally ok and probably best time to prune - and the new shoots that have probably started to grow on your Buddleia are very hardy, and not normally prone to frost damage.
 Better still if you prune before growth starts proper.
 If the new leaves have started to form - worry not. you can still carry out the pruning required.

 Prune the Buddleia down to around 30cm (12 in) from ground level at this time.
 There may already be sprouting shoots on the Buddleia in a mild spring.
 No matter - Prune it back hard.
 This will make the Butterfly Bush grow many new arching branches, that will have larger flowers than if it had not been pruned.